AaronMargosis/AaronLockerV2/README.md

            Mshta   - Allow non-admin execution of Mshta.exe (Microsoft (R) HTML Application host) WMIC    - Allow non-admin execution of WMIC.exe (WMI Commandline Utility) You can specify "+w windowsExeOption" multiple times on the command line.

+    +winTemp:  create rules for files found under the \Windows\Temp directory.
+         By default these files are ignored for rule-building.

     -r:  remove a proposed rule set by name prior to export.
          You can specify "-r ruleSetToRemove" multiple times.